<nobr>: The Non-Breaking Text element

 Deprecated: This feature is no longer recommended.
 Though some browsers might still support it, it may have already been removed from the relevant web standards, may be in the process of being dropped, or may only be kept for compatibility purposes.
 Avoid using it, and update existing code if possible; see the compatibility table at the bottom of this page to guide your decision.
 Be aware that this feature may cease to work at any time.

-<nobr> element prevents the text it contains from automatically wrapping accross multiple lines, potentially resulting in the user having to scroll horizontally to see the entire width of the text.
+<nobr> HTML element prevents the text it contains from automatically wrapping across multiple lines, potentially resulting in the user having to scroll horizontally to see the entire width of the text.

-This element was never standard HTML and was not widely implemented, so you shouldn't use it.
+Warning: Although this element is widely supported, it was never standard HTML, so you shouldn't use it.
 Instead, use the CSS property

 white-space like this: